Skip to main content

 One of the most significant long-term safety concerns is the potential for impairing essential physiological processes that rely on a transient senescent state.
 For example, senescent cells are known to play a crucial role in embryonic development, wound healing, and tissue regeneration.

 During wound healing, senescent cells are transiently present and secrete factors that promote tissue remodeling and repair.
-The chronic administration of senolytics could potentially disrupt these beneficial functions, leading to impaired or fibrotic tissue repair.
+The chronic administration of senolytics could potentially disrupt these beneficial functions, leading to impaired wound healing or fibrotic tissue repair.
 Furthermore, senescence acts as a potent tumor suppressor mechanism by preventing the proliferation of damaged cells.
 While senolytics are designed to spare non-senescent cells, the long-term consequences of repeatedly challenging this fundamental anti-cancer barrier are not yet fully understood.

 The long-term safety of senolytics hinges on a nuanced understanding of the context-dependent roles of senescent cells in health and disease.